Friday, August 18, 2017

 One of my greatest strengths is that when I have a task in front of me, I will get it done in (what I believe) is the most expedient way possible.
 I am the guy to call if you need to move something, have an emergency, or need to get something important done quickly to get things back on track and back to normal.

-One of my greatest weaknesses is my greatest strength.
+One of my greatest weaknesses is my greatest weakness.
 Most of the tasks in our daily lives do not need to be resolved in expedient ways.
 Trimming rose bushes for example, does not need a definitive, expedient response.
 But still...

 I can hear the peals of laughter in the front room.
 Megan's laughter is very distinct and hearing it this morning makes me smile and very happy.
 I get up to see what is making her laugh like that and walk around the corner and see her running around the coffee table in her socks.